fluttercommunity/plus_plugins/CONTRIBUTING.md

 working on anything non-trivial.
 These guidelines are intended to keep the code consistent and avoid common pitfalls.

+**Important:** When modifying multiple packages, **create a different branch and pull request per package.**
+This facilitates maintenance, the review process, and generating changelogs.

 ### 5.1 Getting started

 To start working on a patch: